paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 ![zzh flash complete](/_assets/zzh-flash-complete.jpg)

 #### macOS
-To run cc2538-bsl.py you need to install some extra python dependancies, python3 should already be shipped with macOS (Catalina).
+To run cc2538-bsl.py you need to install some extra python dependencies, python3 should already be shipped with macOS (Catalina).

 ##### Download and extract cc2538-bsl